ionic-team/ionic-docs/src/content/building/contributing.md

 # Contributing to Ionic

 <p class="intro" markdown="1">
-Thanks for the interest in contributing to the Ionic Framework!
+Thanks for the interest in contributing to Ionic Framework!
 </p>

 ## Contributing Etiquette